agccie/ACI-EnhancedEndpointTracker/docs/usage.rst

 Once the fabric has been configured, you can view and control the status from the home page.
 Use the following buttons to control the fabric:

-- |Start| Start/Restart the monitors for the fabric
+- |ReStart| Start/Restart the monitors for the fabric
 - |Stop| Stop the monitors for the fabric
 - |Edit| Edit the fabric monitor settings
 - |Refresh| Refresh the status of all fabric monitors along with Top and Recent events